knowledgebasetech/kbt/docs/deployment/vercel.md

 summary: "There are multiple ways to make deployments with Vercel; these include via a Vercel for Git, Deploy Hooks, Vercel CLI, and the Vercel API."
 ---

----

-title: "How to deploy Knowledgebase app to Netlify?"
-date: "2021-11-14"
-draft: false
-authors: ["bodhi"]
-summary: "There are multiple ways to make deployments with Netlify; You can use the netlify GUI to deploy the site"

----

 # How to deploy Knowledgebase app to Vercel?

 ### Create a GitHub repository